Games open with soccer, Bolt says "this is my time"

 Hunt said on Tuesday that 1,200 extra soldiers had been deployed to protect Olympic venues at the last minute to cover for a shortfall in private security guards in a major embarrassment for Prime Minister David Cameron’s administration.

-“I just look at all those young faces, all the soldiers, and I‘m like, you guys are so young.
-It kind of puts everything into perspective,” added the 34-year-old.

-Also attracting the cameras were Syria’s athletes, who put aside the increasingly violent civil conflict engulfing their country on Wednesday to sign a “truce wall” at the Olympic Park and raise their flag.
+Counter-terrorism chiefs have played down the possibility of a major attack on the Games.

-The symbolic Olympic torch, nearing the end of its 8,000-mile journey, on Wednesday visits Wembley Stadium, scene of England’s only soccer World Cup triumph in 1966, and was carried by the goalkeeper in that match, Gordon Banks.
+The symbolic Olympic torch, nearing the end of its 8,000-mile journey, on Wednesday visits Wembley Stadium, scene of England’s only soccer World Cup triumph in 1966, and will be carried by the goalkeeper in that match, Gordon Banks.

-Its odyssey ends with the lighting of the Olympic cauldron on Friday evening before 60,000 spectators including Queen Elizabeth, U.S. First Lady Michelle Obama and a host of celebrities and dignitaries.
+Its odyssey ends with the lighting of the Olympic cauldron on Friday evening in the presence of 60,000 spectators including Queen Elizabeth, U.S. First Lady Michelle Obama and a host of celebrities and dignitaries.

 Another one billion people are expected to tune in around the world for the ceremony directed by film-maker Danny Boyle.